 Statute of Limitations in a Bradenton Motorcycle Accident

 Every state has its own guidelines on how long you have to file a lawsuit following an accident.
 These guidelines are known as the Statute of Limitations.

-In the State of Florida, victims of most road accidents have four years from the date of the accident to file a personal injury claim.
+In the State of Florida, victims of most road accidents have two years from the date of the accident to file a personal injury claim.
 However, this can differ depending on your individual circumstances.
 A personal injury lawyer from our law firm can provide more information with regards to the statute of limitations in your case.

 Your Rights Following a Bradenton Motorcycle Accident

 Every road accident is different, and therefore your options and legal rights following a motorcycle crash will vary depending on the circumstances of the accident.
 In Florida, operators of two-wheeled vehicles, unlike those who drive cars and trucks, are not required to carry Personal Injury Protection (PIP) insurance.

 However, if another party acted negligently and was responsible for the motorcycle crash, you have the legal right to hold that party financially liable for your injuries and other losses.
 This may include another driver, the motorcycle manufacturers who sold defective motorcycle parts, or even government entities who may have failed to repair or maintain the road.